spoleto-software/CIS.Cryptography.RSA/README.md

 ## Examples:
 ```
-// Create certificate from the body and the private key in PEM format
+// Create certificate from the body and the private key in PEM format:
 var certificate = RSACryptoPemHelper.CreateCertificate(certificatePemText, privateKeyPemText);

 var data = "The string to sign.";